codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 ## Add a `BOT_TOKEN` Environment Variable

-Once the build is complete, you have to add a `BOT_TOKEN` environment variable on the "Configure" tab under the "Capsule parameters" section.
+Once the build is complete, you have to add a `BOT_TOKEN` environment variable on the “Configure” tab under the “Capsule parameters” section.
 Assign it the value of the access token you were given by the BotFather when you registered the bot.

 ![Add a `BOT_TOKEN` Environment Variable](../assets/deployment/telegram/add-bot-token-env-var.png)

-Confirm your changes by clicking on "Update Capsule" then restart your capsule by toggling the radio button in the top right off and on again.
+Confirm your changes by clicking on “Update Capsule”, then restart your capsule by toggling the radio button in the top right off and on again.

 ## Chat with the Bot

-The bot will be able to respond to messages after restarting the capsule.
+The bot will be able to respond to messages after restarting the Capsule.
 When this is done, search for your bot on Telegram using the username you assigned it and start a chat with it.
 The bot has been programmed to respond to `/start` and echo any messages you send it.

 If you’d like to deploy another application in a different language or framework, take a look at our other [deployment guides](/docs/deployment/).